elinscott/ase_koopmans/doc/tutorials/dimensionality/dimensionality.rst

 =======================

-This is a example of analysis of the dimensionality of a structure using the :func:`ase.geometry.analyze_dimensionality` function.
+This is a example of analysis of the dimensionality of a structure using the :func:`ase.geometry.dimensionality.analyze_dimensionality` function.
 This is useful for finding low-dimensional materials, such as 1D chain-like structures, 2D layered structures, or structures with multiple dimensionality types, such as 1D+3D.